Video Review

 A ball is thrown horizontally.
 While it is in the air after being thrown, which of the following forces act on the ball?
 (Select all correct answers.)

 Two masses are suspended, one on each side, from a pulley as shown.
 What direction is the force the rope exerts on the pulley?
-A rope is draped over a pulley with a 5kg mass attached to the left side of the rop and a 1kg mass attached to the right side of the rope.

 When traffic lights are suspended from a cable stretched across the street, the cables holding traffic lights sags.
 If enough tension were applied to the cable, could the cable ever be made perfectly straight?